Tryphena Sparks: Relationships and family life

-During her time as headteacher of Plymouth Day School, in 1873 she met Charles Frederick Gale, a publican from Topsham, Devon.
+During her time as headmistress of Plymouth Day School, in 1873 she met Charles Frederick Gale, a publican from Topsham, Devon.
 They were married on 15 December 1877 at Plymouth.
 She had four children: Eleanor, Charles, George and Herbert, and was known in Topsham for the charitable work she did for the local fishermen.
 She died just before her fortieth birthday in 1890 and is buried in Topsham, Devon.